Tuufless/FFXIV-Elemental-Raid-Macros/_current/m4s.en.md

 # AAC Light-heavyweight M4 (Savage)

-[Game8](https://game8.jp/ff14/631136) has gone along with [Idyllshire's strat](http://kanatan.info/archives/37662658.html), using Kuuya's *Ion Cluster*, Mochibe's *Midnight Sabath*, and Ice's *Sunrise Sabath* positions.

-Idyllshire does not make video guides, but Nukemaru has been iterating on their guides to match what PF has been doing, although note that there are still a couple differences remaining.
+[Game8](https://game8.jp/ff14/631136) has gone along with Nukemaru's strat for the most part, although it also looks like they haven't decided on P2 yet.

 **First half:**